Flexitarianism: Dietary pattern

 All semi-vegetarians could accurately be described as people who eat a plant-based diet, but there is no firm consensus how infrequently someone would have to eat meat and fish for their diet to be considered a flexitarian diet rather than a regular plant-based diet.
 Recurring conditions of a flexitarian include consuming red meat or poultry only once a week.
 One study defined semi-vegetarians as consuming meat or fish three days a week.
 Occasionally, researchers define semi-vegetarianism as eschewing red meat in entirety and flexitarianism as the distinct practice of eating very little meat.
 Semi-vegetarianism/flexitarianism may be the default diet for much of the world, where meals based on plant materials provide the bulk of people's regular energy intake.
 In many countries, this is often due to financial barriers as higher incomes are associated with diets rich in animal and dairy proteins rather than carbohydrate based staples.
-One estimate is that 14% of the global population is flexitarian.
+One estimate suggests that 14% of the global population is flexitarian.

 Society and culture

-In the United Kingdom, there was increased demand for vegan products in 2018.
-A 2018 study estimated that the amount of UK consumers following a "meat-free diet" had increased to 12%, including 6% vegetarians, 4% pescetarians and 2% vegans.
-A 2018 poll indicated that 10% of adult Canadians considered themselves as vegetarians or vegans, among whom 42% were young adults.

-In 2019, an international group stated that the adoption of the flexitarian diet would "save lives, feed 10 billion people and all without causing catastrophic damage to the planet," when compared to the current Western diet.
+Flexitarianism has been discussed in public and media conversations about food choice and consumer behavior.
+This concept is often presented as a more flexible version of vegetarian or vegan diets, which may explain its frequent appearance in lifestyle discussions.
+In the United Kingdom, there was increased demand for vegan products in 2018, which reflects the interest in shifting to meat-reducing diets.

+Environmental impact

+Flexitarian dietary patterns have been analyzed and research has started to point to a relation to positive environmental impacts, especially compared to diets that are high in red meat.
+Studies have suggested that dietary patterns that involve reduced consumption of red meat, including flexitarian diets, are associated with lower greenhouse gas emissions compared to typical diets.
+The environmental impact of diets high in red meat is mainly credited to the intensity of livestock production, which requires a large amount of land, food, and water.
+Compared with fully plant-based diets, flexitarian patterns result in smaller environmental benefits but represent a much more achievable reduction strategy for many populations.

+In 2019, researchers associated with the EAT-Lancet Commission argued that dietary patterns that reduced consumption of animal products, could support environmental sustainability while also meeting global nutritional needs when compared with typical Western diets.
+However, much of this data is based on modeling analyses, and environmental outcomes could possibly vary depending on each flexitarian's diet.